Nisarg-Pat/CS6650-Distributed-Systems-Assignments/Project04/README.md

    > $ ./run_server.sh server4 1234

    > $ ./run_server.sh server5 1235
-5) Run the RMI client application using run_client.sh bash file with any running server-name, and port number as arguments in a different terminal.
+5) Run the Paxos client application using run_client.sh bash file with any running server-name, and port number as arguments in a different terminal.
    > $ ./run_client.sh server1 1231
 5) The server and client are ready to communicate.
 You can create multiple clients and interact with server.